 Environment Minister Tony Burke today announced Australian writer and academic Jesse Blackadder had received the 2011 Australian Antarctic Arts Fellowship.

-The Gillard Government each year awards Australian Antarctic Arts Fellowships to enable those with a non-science focus to experience Antarctica first-hand so that they may communicate this unique experience and understanding to other Australians.
+Australian Antarctic Arts Fellowships are awarded to enable those with a non-science focus to experience Antarctica first-hand so that they may communicate this unique experience and understanding to other Australians.

 Mr Burke said Ms Blackadder would use the Fellowship to work on several projects but in particular to research an historic novel about Ingrid Christensen, the first woman to see Antarctica.
 The novel is part of Ms Blackadder’s Doctor of Creative Arts project at the University of Western Sydney.